MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/pbi-influence-db.md

 11. When prompted by Power BI, copy and paste the OData links for both queries into their respective fields.

     * In the Workplace Analytics **Queries** > **Results** page, select the **Link** icon for each query, and select to copy the generated OData URL link.
     * In Power BI, paste each copied link into its respective field.
+These fields are labeled **Influence insights query URL** and **Standard person query URL**.

       ![Query URLs for Influence insights](../Images/WpA/Tutorials/influence-insights-step-11.png)